-Jim Watson, a former university Professor of Design specializing in creative problem solving, helps clients find ways to make their products, systems, or environments even better.
+Jim Watson, a former university Professor of Design specializing in creative problem solving, helps clients and entrepreneurs find ways to make their products, systems, or environments even better.

 Some of my specialties

 • Empathy - seeing through the eyes of the end user.